nwdigitalradio/n7nix/docs/DRAWS_CONFIG.md

     * On a DRAWS hat left connector is left channel
     * On a UDRC II hat mDin6 connector is right channel
   * You also must route the AFOUT, compensated receive signal or the DISC, discriminator  receive signal with ALSA settings.
-  * If you are using the setalsa_ scripts in your local bin directory run as root to save the configuration between reboots.
   * Verify your ALSA settings by running ```alsa-show.sh```

 *  [verify your installation is working properly](https://github.com/nwdigitalradio/n7nix/blob/master/docs/VERIFY_CONFIG.md)